 Contact Family Law Attorney Jeffrey M. Bloom, West New York

 If the holidays and tackling child custody is stressful for the parents, just imagine how it is for the children.
 Make your New Year’s resolution modifying your child custody holiday schedule to ensure 2019 is smoother sailing.
-We have two offices in Hackensack and West New York, and we invite you to schedule a consultation today – 855-208-3650.
+We have two offices in West New York, and we invite you to schedule a consultation today – 855-208-3650.